bmc-eng/LLMFinancialAnalyst/readme.md

 ## Model Development Notes

+#### 10th Mar - Completed strategy analysis
+Added each of the strategies into the events backtester and plotted their results.
+The results are suggesting that the open source models do not beat the base line of the consensus sellside analyst for the Dow Jones.

 #### 9th Mar - Built the EventBacktester
 Have completed the EventBacktest class to help with evaluating each of the strategies.
 This backtester takes a list of trades and constructs a portfolio based on the trade (long/ short).
 It does this by modifying the portfolio weights and ignoring the signals that are usually used in the Signal Lab backtester.
 The EventBacktester is a wrapper that sits on top of Bloomberg Signal Lab.